alakeldev/ghost-cod-team-website-pp1/README.md

   - Result for style.css

      ![Jigsaw validator message](assets/readme-images/css-checker.png)
-  - The appearing warning mentioned that I have the same color for background and foreground(border) "but it is not making negative effect or conflict with the user interaction".
+  - "The appearing warning is not making negative effect or conflict with the user interactions".

      ![Jigsaw validator warning message](assets/readme-images/warnings-css.png)